 Federal law prohibits us from releasing most student information to anyone other than the student.
-You may give us permission to release information regarding your financial and student account information to the people/person of your choosing by signing the FERPA (Family Educational Rights and Privacy Act) Waiver Form, known as the Release of Student Financial Information Form, found on my.msoe.edu.
+You may give us permission to share your financial aid or student account information with the person(s) of your choosing by signing the Student Financial Release Form, also known as the FERPA (Family Educational Rights and Privacy Act) Waiver Form.
+This can be found on my.msoe.edu.